ncha2022/CS100FinalProject/README.md

 > ## Gambling System
 > - **Commands:**
 > - `Bet`: Place a bet in a game of chance, ex, `Dice Roll [Bet]`.
+> - `Choose Game of Chance`: Given options of 2x, 5x, and 10x your in-game money.

 > ## Quit Confirmation
 > - **Commands:**